DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_5.md

 ```
 > NOTE: The `-R` flag is short for --forcerun.
 The flag forces a file to be re-created, even if Snakemake would otherwise not remake it.
 All dependent (downstream) files are also re-created, but the files that the target depends on (upstream) are not remade.

-You can see that, if we execute this command without the `-n` flag, we'll create the averaged temperatures for the new lake in the file `2_process/out/doy_86444267.csv`, and re-create `2_process/out/combined_doy.csv` and `3_plot/out/doy_plot.png`.
+You can see that, if we execute this command without the `-n` flag, we'll create the averaged temperatures for the new lake in the file `2_process/out/doy_86444267.csv` and re-create `2_process/out/combined_doy.csv` and `3_plot/out/doy_plot.png`.
 This entails re-running four rules: `calc_doy_means`, `combine_site_files`, `plot_doy_mean`, and `all` (rule `all` doesn't actually create any files).
-Notice that only the new lake's averaged file gets created; `doy_120020150.csv` and `doy_107072210.csv` remain untouched because adding a new lake has no affect on those target files.
+Notice that only the new lake's averaged file gets created; `doy_120020150.csv` and `doy_107072210.csv` remain untouched because adding a new lake has no effect on those target files.
 However, `2_process/out/combined_doy.csv` concatenates averaged temperatures for all specified lakes, so it gets re-created along with `3_plot/out/doy_plot.png`, which depends on it.

 Let's try re-running the pipeline using the command Snakemake suggested.